mixxxdj/mixxx/source/glossary.rst

      ``PFL`` or "pre-fader listen" is a fancy word for whether or not you are "pre-listening" to a deck in your headphones.
 See also: :term:`headphone button`.

+   waveform summary
+     The waveform summary shows the waveform envelope of the song near the current playback postition.

+   waveform overview
+     The waveform overview shows the waveform envelope of the entire song, and is useful because they allow DJs to see breakdowns far in advance.

+   key lock
+     With key lock enabled, the tempo of the track will change but the pitch remains consistent.
+     When unlocked, the pitch slider will speed up (or slow down) the track and the pitch will increase (or decrease) along with it.

    headphone button
      The headphone button is used to indicate whether or not you are pre-listening to a deck or sampler in your headphones.